badarishm/internship-learning-journal-sample/README.md

 Week 1 helped me understand how to set up my development system, use Linux effectively, and manage code using Git and GitHub.

+# Week 2 – Learnings

+In Week 2, I moved from basic setup into hands-on development, deployment, and AI tool integration.

+## Key Learnings

+1. Learned how containerization works using Podman and understood how containers isolate applications along with their dependencies.

+2. Deployed development tools like Jupyter Lab and local LLMs inside containers and learned how to manage container lifecycle.

+3. Understood port binding and volume mounting to make container services accessible and persist data.

+4. Explored container networking to allow communication between multiple services such as backend apps and AI models.

+5. Built a FastAPI application and learned how APIs are structured using routes, requests, and responses.

+6. Practiced handling GET and POST requests in FastAPI and understood how backend services interact with frontend or external tools.

+7. Learned how to deploy applications using platforms like Hugging Face Spaces and GitHub Pages.

+8. Understood real-world deployment challenges such as environment configuration and runtime limitations.

+9. Used GitHub Codespaces for cloud-based development without relying on local machine setup.

+10. Learned how GitHub Actions can automate workflows like testing and deployment.

+11. Integrated LLM tools into development workflows and understood how APIs connect AI models to applications.

+12. Practiced managing API keys securely using environment variables.

+13. Understood how development workflows improve when tools like containers, APIs, and automation are combined.

+14. Learned how real-world applications connect backend logic with AI capabilities.

+15. Improved repository structure by organizing chapters, notes, and hands-on learnings for better documentation.

+## Takeaway

+Week 2 helped me transition from basic environment setup to building and deploying real-world applications using containers, APIs, cloud tools, and automation.

 ---